jk367/personal_website/content/photos/tbilisi.md

 draft: false
 ---

-Coca cola in georgain script.
+Coca Cola in Georgain script.
 Also memorial to fallen soldiers.